Legal

 3. Information We Collect, Its Sources & Why

-Dispute records, reasons and statuses, transaction metadata (amounts, dates, currency, descriptors), payment outcomes, and the last four digits of the payment card — received from your Connected Stripe Account via OAuth.
+Dispute records, reasons and statuses, transaction metadata (amounts, dates, currency, descriptors), payment outcomes, card verification results, the last four digits of the payment card, and the customer IP address where your integration stamps it into charge metadata — received from your Connected Account (Stripe via OAuth; Shopify Payments via the ChargePilot Shopify app; or your PayPal, Square, or Braintree account via a scoped, revocable authorization).
 We do not collect or store full card numbers.
-We use this data to analyze disputes, assemble and submit evidence before the deadline, operate Prevention, and calculate Fees.
+We use this data to analyze disputes, assemble evidence for review and submission before the deadline, operate Prevention, and calculate Fees.

 3.2 Integration evidence data

 Order and fulfillment information, line items, amounts and dates, shipping and tracking details, delivery confirmation, customer order history, and support records — to the extent needed to build dispute evidence.
 These come from the Integrations you connect.
-Integrations currently available include Stripe (native), Shopify, WooCommerce, BigCommerce, Recharge, Skio, Gorgias, Help Scout, Gmail (read-only), and ShipStation; PayPal is planned.
+Integrations currently available include Stripe (native), Shopify, WooCommerce, BigCommerce, Recharge, Skio, Gorgias, Help Scout, Gmail (read-only), and ShipStation; PayPal, Square, and Braintree are also supported.
 We use this data solely to substantiate that an order was placed, paid, fulfilled, and delivered.

 3.3 Gmail data (read-only)